“Does anybody know what these dice are?”

-There is one D&G line called Marble that doesn’t seem to be sold by other manufacturers, but which uses a similar mould to some of the Crystal Caste dice.
+Sometimes there is some confusion around the D&G Marble and Crystal Caste Silk lines.
 Please refer to this guide to tell the difference between the Crystal Caste Silk and D&G Marble dice, which are often confused with each other.
-D&G Marble d20s have either a 14 or an 8 below the 20, and the d4s are bottom-read.

 GameScience is one of the manufacturers that produced sharp-edged, untumbled dice, which makes them quite unique and easy to identify.
 GameScience dice are very pointy with crisp edges, are usually sold uninked, and have visible sprue marks.